mbohutinska/NatGenVarViewer/README.md

 ### STEP 5: visualization of candidate genes and SNPs

 - input data are the same as for part A, with exception of an allele frequency table called WGDataAF.txt.
-I give the example here and you can download the full table from my account on Metacentrum /storage/pruhonice1-ibot/home/holcovam/ScanTools/VCF_arenosa613.merged.annotated_DP4.M0.3/WGDataAF.txt (ecolgen team & associates) or contact me through e-mail.
+I give the example here (WGDataAFexample.txt) and you can download the full table from my account on Metacentrum /storage/pruhonice1-ibot/home/holcovam/ScanTools/VCF_arenosa613.merged.annotated_DP4.M0.3/WGDataAF.txt (ecolgen team & associates) or contact me through e-mail.